 Other metals that can be included in the remaining percentage are copper, silver, zinc, nickel, palladium and others.
 The alloy can be made of different specific metals, so their use may affect the gold’s color (yellow, white, rose), and perhaps other properties.

-Composition: 41.58.3% other metals, 7% gold.
+Composition: 41.7% gold and 58.3% other metal.
 Since this includes such a high percentage of the alloy, 10k gold is the strongest and most durable of the three.

 Durability: Very resistant to scratching, denting, or bending.
-This makes it a great daily wear, especially to rings or other jewelry and such that are constantly unfairly in contact with another person's body.
+This makes it a great daily wear, especially to rings or other jewelry and such that are frequently in contact with hard surfaces or everyday wear conditions.

 Color: Of the three, it has the palest yellow color.
 The higher alloy increases the amount of other metals and dilutes the natural orange hue of gold.